csail-csg/riscy-OOO/README.md

 In fact, only tools/riscv-fesvr needs to be built for compiling and running the design (see below).

 ### Setup C4
-Most of setups in the "Getting Started" section are not needed on C4.
+Most of the setups in the "Getting Started" section are not needed on C4.
 Here are the steps to setup C4.

 - Install the Bluepsec compiler.